-The Thrive Theme Builder is a flexible, easy to use framework for building a WordPress site.
+Thrive Theme Builder is a flexible, easy to use WordPress theme for building a WordPress site.

 Not to be confused with Thrive Architect, which is a plugin and content editor, this theme builder was released in early 2020 and does so much more.

 With it, you will be able to visually create and modify any aspect of your pages, including headers, footers, blog post templates, sidebars, page layouts, search pages, category pages, 404s, etc.

 This means that you no longer have to be stuck with whatever page elements came with the theme.
 With this tool, you will be able to drag-and-drop different elements to make your page look exactly how you want it to and fully customize it to your needs.